scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 ---
-title : "jointprob: a probabilistic modelling and Bayesian statistics study community"
+title : "Jointprob: a probabilistic modeling and Bayesian statistics study community"
-description: "Probabilistic Modelling and Bayesian Statistics study community"
+description: "Probabilistic modeling and Bayesian Statistics study community"
 lead: ""
 date: 2022-02-28
-lastmod: 2022-12-18
+lastmod: 2022-12-31
 draft: false
 images: []
 ---
 --------------------------------------------------------------------------------------------------------------------
 ![random tree](random-tree.jpg)

-Jointprob is a study community for probabilistic modelling and Bayesian statistics, which has started in August 2022.
+Jointprob is a study community for probabilistic modeling and Bayesian statistics, running since August 2022.

 Even though the community was initiated by [Scicloj](https://scicloj.github.io/) -- a community for data science in Clojure -- this study community is not focused on any single technology or programming language.
-Rather, it is open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.
+Rather, it is open to people of diverse technical backgrounds and will continually seek dialogue and mutual inspiration across languages and technologies.

 ## Goal

-This is a long-term project aiming to create a space for Bayesian statistics practitioners, as well as aspiring ones, to learn & explore together and support each other.
+This is a long-term project aiming to create a space for Bayesian practitioners, as well as aspiring ones, to learn & explore together and support each other.

-We wish to be inclusive to people of diverse backgrounds, and thus create a common ground where we can all try to broaden our perspectives and be inspired by others.
+We wish to be inclusive to people of diverse backgrounds and thus create a common ground where we can broaden our perspectives and inspire each other.

 ## Joining

+The beginning of 2023 would be great timing to join, as we are starting a new reading journey.

-It is never too late to join.
-We will help you to catch up.
+Anyway, it is never too late to join us -- we will help you to catch up.

-To join the community and receive updates, please [write to us](./#contact).
-It would be nice to mention your name, and as much as you wish, tell a bit about your background and interests.

-There is no need to do that if you have already received emails about this community, if you have responded to our survey, or if you have registered to the initial brainstorming meeting.
+Please use the [Joining Jointprob form](https://bit.ly/joining-jointprob) to join the community, to be added to our calendar events, or to update your preferences and personal information.

+Also, you are always invited to [write to us](./#contact).

 ## Schedule

+### Upcoming

+* 2023-01-07: Bayesian Modeling and Computation: meeting the [book](https://bayesiancomputationbook.com/welcome.html)'s author [Ravin Kumar](https://ravinkumar.com/) and brainstorming our new reading journey -- see the [blog post](https://bayesiancomputationbook.com/welcome.html).

+### Past

 * 2022-07-22, initial brainstorming - [event](https://bit.ly/jointprob-brainstorm-1)
 * 2022-08-06, prep meeting about R & Tidyverse - [event](https://clojureverse.org/t/ds4clj-prep-meeting-studying-a-bit-of-r-tidyverse/) (joint event with the [ds4clj course](../ds4clj))
 * 2022-08-15 - beginning of regular meetings (see the [Groups](./#groups) below).
 * 2022-08-15/17/19/20, Session 1: [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) chapter 1, [R4DS](https://r4ds.had.co.nz/) sections 1-4
-* 2022-08-31, 2022-09-2/3, Session 2: chapter 2
+* 2022-08-31, 2022-09-2/3, Session 2: Statistical Rethinking chapter 2
 * 2022-09-14/16/17, Session 3: chapter 2 - review of main notions and a look into exercises
 * 2022-09-28/09-30/10-01, Session 4: chapter 3
 * 2022-10-12/14/15, Session 5: chapter 4